Corporate Governance

 Good governance refers to good framework and processes that guide the overall direction, effectiveness, supervision, and accountability of a charity.
 The Board and Management of Life Community Services Society (LCSS) are committed to maintaining a high standard of corporate governance practices in accordance with the Code of Governance for Charities and Institutions of a Public Character (IPC).

-LCSS was awarded the Charity Transparency Award by the Commissioner of Charity in November 2022.
+LCSS was awarded the Charity Transparency Award by the Commissioner of Charity in November 2022 and 2023.
 This is a recognition of our governance in managing the charity to advance the purpose of touching lives and making an impact in our community.
 In the same month, we were also recognised by the Commissioner of Prisons, in supporting the children and families of offenders and ex-offenders on their rehabilitation journey.

 Further, LCSS has complied with all the applicable guidelines of the Code of Governance Evaluation Checklist for Charities and Institutions of a Public Character (“IPC”).
 The complete checklist can be found in this annual report and is also available at www.charities.gov.sg.